newrelic/newrelic-monolog-logenricher-php/tests/integration/README.md

 handler is sending data in the format expected by the [New Relic Log API](https://docs.newrelic.com/docs/logs/new-relic-logs/log-api/introduction-log-api).

-Note that, although this project in general supports PHP 5.3, the integration tests require PHP 5.4.
+Note that, similar to this project in general, the integration tests also support PHP 5.5 and above.

 ## Running the tests